the blue lotus yoga immersion and teaching intensive 200-hour ONLINE training program

 In order to graduate from the program, the following items must be complete:

-o perfect attendance (or hours made up) and active participation in all weekend modules
+o perfect attendance (or hours made up) and active participation in all weekend modules, anatomy and asana labs, and the Yama and Niyamas series

 o satisfactory completion of written assignments

-o completion of personal practice log, in which you are to journal your daily practice for nine months
+o completion of personal practice log, in which you are to journal your daily practice for seven months

-o successful final teaching practice, based on five criteria:
+o Final teaching practice, based on five criteria:

 1. Teaching skills (effective use of voice, demo, connection to students)